1

 • 8+ years’ experience in Program Management, Municipal/County Engineering or Administration oversight, and engineering or project management.

-• Bachelor's degree in Civil Engineering (or equivalent)
+• Bachelor’s degree in Civil Engineering (or equivalent).

-• Ability to lead, motivate, and manage a project team and oversee excellent quality of work
+• Ability to lead, motivate, and manage a project team and oversee excellent quality of work.

-• Excellent written and oral communication skills
+• Excellent written and oral communication skills.

-• Masters of Public Administration (MPA)
+• Preferred: Masters of Public Administration (MPA).

 About Freese and Nichols

-At the heart of our culture is our LEADS values (Learn continuously, Engage as family, Act with integrity, Deliver quality, and Serve always).
-Each year, our employee engagement survey confirms that our leaders and our employees live our values.
+Freese and Nichols has been planning and designing the infrastructure our communities need for more than 130 years, including water supplies, roadways, bridges, and disaster preparedness.
+Our culture is built around the LEADS values: Learn continuously, Engage as family, Act with integrity, Deliver quality, Serve always.
+Our employee engagement survey confirms that our leaders and employees live our values.

 Freese and Nichols is firmly committed to Equal Employment Opportunity (EEO) and prohibits employment discrimination for employees and applicants based upon race, color, religion, sex, sexual orientation, gender identity, national origin, age, pregnancy, genetic information, disability, status as a protected veteran, or any other protected category under applicable federal, state, and local laws.